IBAnimatable/IBAnimatable/README.md

 As a designer, we love Sketch, which is a simple but yet super powerful tool to create UI.
 However, Sketch can't design interaction, navigation, transition and animation, and we may need another tool like Framer to design some of them.
 Moreover, to make an App Store ready App, we need to use Xcode and Interface Builder to implement the UI and animations.
 To speed up the process and minimize the waste, we create `IBAnimatable` to make Interface Builder designable and animatable.

 ## Swift 2.2 or 2.3?
-If you are using Swift 2.2 or 2.3, please use the latest tagged 2.x release which supports both Swift 2.2 and 2.3.
+If you are using Xcode 7.3.1 with Swift 2.2 please use IBAnimatable 2.7.
+If you are using Xcode 8 with Swift 2.3, please use the latest tagged 2.x release (version 2.8.1).
 If you find any issue and create a PR for Swift 2.3, please PR to `swift2` branch.

 ## Languages
 [中文](Documentation/README.zh.md)